sassoftware/sasoptpy/doc/guide/components.rst

 Range constraints
 ~~~~~~~~~~~~~~~~~

-A range for an expression can be given using a list of two value (lower and
+You can give a range for an expression by using a list of two value (lower and
 upper bound) with an `==` sign:

 >>> x = m.add_variable(name='x')